MicrosoftDocs/win32/desktop-src/direct3dhlsl/dx-graphics-hlsl-to-load.md

 <span id="Offset"></span><span id="offset"></span><span id="OFFSET"></span>*Offset*
 </dt> <dd>

 \[in\] An optional offset applied to the texture coordinates before sampling.
-The offset type is dependent on the texture-object type and needs to be static.
+The offset type is dependent on the texture-object type, and needs to be static.